alanhabib/elmify-backend/docs/learning/README.md

 # Learning Resources Index

 Welcome to your personal learning documentation!
-This directory contains detailed, beginner-friendly explanations of key concepts used in the AudibleClone application.
+This directory contains detailed, beginner-friendly explanations of key concepts used in the Elmify application.
 Each guide uses real examples from your codebase to help you understand how everything works together.

 ---